Improving Robustness with Adaptive Weight Decay: Adversarial Robustness

-The previously shown results suggest excellent potential for adversarial training with adaptive weight decay.
-To further study this potential, we only substituted the Momentum-SGD optimizer with the ASAM optimizer \citep{kwon2021asam} and used the same hyperparameters used in previous experiments.
-To the best of our knowledge, and according to the RobustBench benchmark \citep{croce2020robustbench}, the state-of-the-art $\ell_{\infty}=8.0$ robust accuracy for CIFAR-100 without extra synthesized or captured data using WRN28-10 is 29.80\% \citep{rebuffi2021fixing}.
-We achieve \emph{29.54\%} robust accuracy, which is comparable to this baseline.
+The previously shown results suggest an excellent potential for adversarial training with AWD.
+To further study this potential, we only substituted the Momentum-SGD optimizer used in all previous experiments with the ASAM optimizer \citep{kwon2021asam}, and used the same hyperparameters used in previous experiments for comparison with advanced adversarial robustness algorithms.
+To the best of our knowledge, and according to the RobustBench \citep{croce2020robustbench}, the state-of-the-art $\ell_{\infty}=8.0$ defense for CIFAR-100 without extra synthesized or captured data using WRN28-10 achieves 29.80\% robust accuracy \citep{rebuffi2021fixing}.
+We achieve \emph{29.54\%} robust accuracy, which is comparable to these advanced algorithms even though our approach is a \emph{simple modification to weight decay}.
+This is while our proposed method achieves 63.93\% natural accuracy which is $\approx 1\%$ higher.
 See Table~\ref{tab:sota} for more details.
+In addition to comparing with the SOTA method on WRN28-10, we compare with a large suite of strong robustness methods which report their performances on WRN32-10 in Table~\ref{tab:sota}.
+In addition to these two architectures, in Appendix~\ref{app:arch}, we test other architectures to demonstrate the robustness of the proposed method to various architectural choices.
+For ablations demonstrating the robustness of AWD to various other parameter choices for adversarial training such as number of epochs, adversarial budget ($\epsilon$), please refer to Appendix~\ref{app:epoch_vary} and Appendix~\ref{app:various_eps}, respectively.

+Adaptive Weight Decay (AWD) can help improve the robustness over traditional weight decay on many datasets as summarized before in Table~\ref{tab:nat_perf_adv_trained}.
+In Table~\ref{tab:sota} we demonstrated that AWD when combined with advanced optimization methods such as ASAM can result in models which have good natural and robust accuracies when compared with advanced methods on the CIFAR-100 dataset.
+Table~\ref{tab:sotac10} compares AWD+ASAM with various advanced methods on the CIFAR-10 dataset.
+The hyper-parameters used in this experiment are similar to those used before for the CIFAR-100 dataset.
+As it can be seen, despite it's simplicity, AWD depicts improvements over very strong baselines on two extensively studied datasets of the adversarial machine learning domain \footnote{ImageNet robustness results can be seen in Appendix~\ref{app:imagenet}}.